Maud Allan: Sexuality

-Allan never disclosed her precise sexual orientation due to societal norms, but there is sufficient evidence to conclude that she was involved with women throughout her life, most notably Margot Asquith and Verna Aldrich.
-Asquith was married to Herbert Henry Asquith, Prime Minister of the United Kingdom, from 1908–1916.
+Allan never disclosed her sexual orientation due to societal norms, but there is sufficient evidence to conclude that she was involved with women throughout her life, most notably Margot Asquith and Verna Aldrich.
+Asquith was married to Herbert Henry Asquith, Prime Minister of the United Kingdom, from 1908 to 1916.
 Margot Asquith paid for Allan's apartment overlooking Regent's Park for twenty years from 1910 onward.
 Her relationship with Allan solidified the view of many upper-class socialites in London that she was sexually divergent.
 After Herbert's death in 1928, Margot stopped paying for Allan's apartment and Allan began an affair with her secretary, Aldrich.

 Aldrich was Allan's secretary when she was working in London at the West Wing School of Dance, and she lived with Allan for ten years at her Regent's Park apartment.
 Aldrich was twenty years younger than Allan which allowed Allan to emotionally abuse Aldrich with her demands and paranoia.
 In 1930, Aldrich received a marriage proposal from a widowed man which led to Allan throwing a tantrum, threatening to expose Aldrich as a lesbian and then commit suicide.
 Additionally, after Asquith stopped paying for Allan's apartment, Allan got Aldrich to pay the lease while they lived together.
 After Aldrich's money ran out as a result of her independently financing Allan and herself, Allan searched out Aldrich's wealthy relatives to fund her.
 Their relationship formally ended when Allan accused Aldrich of stealing from her and threatened to sue.
-Even after that, Allan lived in the apartment until it was bombed in The Blitz.
+Allan lived in the apartment until it was bombed in The Blitz.

-As suffragette

-A suffragette supporter gave Allan's name (as an alias) on arrest by a suffragette arrested near Stirling, Scotland for an attack on Prime Minister Asquith.